-The Central Heating Plant (CHP) currently utilizes the effluent from the Amherst Waste Water Treatment Plant (reclaimed water) as boiler make-up water to produce steam for the campus at the Central Heating Plant.
-To increase water conservation, UMass Amherst is submitting a Class A Reclaimed Water Application to the Massachusetts Department of Environmental Protection to expand the reclaimed water use at cooling towers on campus, including the Commonwealth Honors College Housing Complex.
+The Central Heating Plant (CHP) currently utilizes the effluent from the Amherst Waste Water Treatment Plant (reclaimed water) as boiler make-up water to produce steam for the campus and for the CHP cooling towers.
+To increase water conservation, and to maximize the capability of the existing Reclaimed Water Treatment Facility (RWTF), the CHP has submitted a Class A Reclaimed Water Application to the Massachusetts Department of Environmental Protection to use reclaimed water at the Commonwealth Honors College Residential Complex cooling towers as well.

 Source: UMass Amherst EH&S

 This effort preceded new regulations that came out in 2009, the MADEP published Reclaimed Water Usage Permit Regulations - 310 CMR 20.00 and the MA Plumbing Board published Reclaimed Water Usage Permit Regulations - 248 CMR 10.00.
 Although reclaimed water has been used in various areas in other parts of the United States, the University on September 23, 2011, received the first Class C Reclaimed Water Permit for boiler make-up water, in Massachusetts through a joint effort with the University, the Town of Amherst and the MADEP Western and Boston regions.